 Dave Ramsey starts every hour of his radio program with “Cash is king.”
 Anyone who consumes his content knows that using cash as the primary form of payment is a really, really big deal to the Dave Ramsey financial plan.
 It’s also been the one of the most significant changes my husband and I have made over the last decade that has resulted in a budget that actually works for our family.

-And I in turn have made the use of cash central to what I teach on FrugalLivingNW.com with my Smart Grocery Savings and budgeting course, Master Your Budget, because I know, from experience, that it works.
+And in turn, I have made the use of cash central to what I teach on FrugalLivingNW.com because I know, from experience, that it works.

 Why the battle?
 I think it’s because our culture sells using credit as sophisticated, savvy, and financially smart while using cash is simple, unsafe, and fiscally foolish and we have bought it without much thought.